james-priest/100-days-log/README.md

 Initially all log files are placed in the `/docs` folder.
 This will create the html files in the root of your GitHub Pages repo site.

+It is possible to create a folder structure to hold additional Markdown files.
+These would then be converted to HTML and hosted on GitHub Pages.

 Here's the mapping.

 | GitHub Repo source | GitHub Pages URL |
 | --- | --- |
 | `https://github.com/<username>/100-days-log/docs/` | `https://<username>.github.io/100-days-log/` |

-Here are some sample URLs.
+Here are some paths and their URL mapping.

 | GitHub Repo source | GitHub Pages URL |
 | --- | --- |